Selbi182/SpotifyDiscoveryBot/README.md

 For example, albums get re-uploaded _all_ the time.
 Sometimes, albums get uploaded _multiple_ times.
 And sometimes, albums get released to the _wrong artist_ altogether, usually because a super generic name got used by multiple bands – enjoy your low-quality hip hop on the main page of your favorite metal band.

 All these tiny nitpicks quickly add up.
 The bot does its best effort to filter out any excessive garbage.
-This is especially true for Appears-On releases, as labels pump out roughly twenty billion compilations and sampler per minute.
+This is especially true for Appears-On releases, as labels pump out roughly twenty billion compilations and samplers per minute.

 ### Playlists
 Results get added into one or multiple playlists, separated by what is called an "Album Group".
 Playlists with new releases will get also receive a dope 🅽🅴🆆 notification marker that automatically disappears when you mark the playlist as read: